smartiniOnGitHub/fastify-webhook/README.md

 - `echo` it dumps the given input data in the (json) response
 - `logger` it dumps some info on the request using Fastify logger but of course for a real world usage you need to specify your own handler function, with arguments '(req, reply)'.
+Otherwise you can use yours, with signature `function handler (req, reply)`.

 Other plugin options:
 - 'disableDefaultWebhook' (default false) to disable the registration of the route for the webhook
 - 'secretKey' (default null) to specify a string as secret key that callers of the webhook must provide, or webhook will reply with an error
+- 'beforeHandlers' is a list of functions to be used as beforeHandler in the specific route of the webhook; currently the list contains an internal function to check the secret key (if given); otherwise you can define and use yours, with signature `function beforeHandler (req, reply, done)`.

+Note that there is not a good general way to handle (usually user-specific) token in requests, so this is not managed via the plugin, but in examples and tests you can find some info.

 ## License